This manual provides an introduction to RouterOS's built-in powerful scripting language.

 set | set <id> <param>=<value>..<param>=<value> | change selected items parameter, more than one parameter can be specified at the time.
 The parameter can be unset by specifying '!' before the parameter.
 Example: |

-get | get <id> <param>=<value> | get selected items parameter value |
+get | get <id> <param>=<value> | get the selected item's parameter value |

 print <param><param>=[<value>] | print menu items.
-Output depends on print parameters specified.
+Output depends on the print parameters specified.
 The most common print parameters are described here | |

 export | export [file=<value>] | export configuration from the current menu and its sub-menus (if present).
-If the file parameter is specified output will be written to file with extension '.rsc', otherwise the output will be printed to console.
+If the file parameter is specified output will be written to the file with the extension '.rsc', otherwise the output will be printed to the console.
 Exported commands can be imported by import command |

 edit | edit <id> <param> | edit selected items property in the built-in text editor |